 1. Do Not Drive through Deep Snow

 It may be fun for some people to drive through the snow but remember this can damage the car because the snow can get under your car, causing rust.
 The exhaust pipe is one part that easily gets damaged when you drive through the snow.
 The snow will also get stuck in the wheels, causing them to rust.
+This is one the many reason how winter snow damages your car.

 2. Park in the Garage